Historians advise the president. The problem? The scholars were all white.

 We can not know exactly what the historians said to President Biden, or whether they talked at any length about reconstruction and the death of democracy.

-But two of the historians appeared on TV afterword to talk about the meeting.
+But two of the historians appeared on TV afterward to talk about the meeting.

 Beschloss talked to MSNBC's Jonathan Capeheart.
 "If we were living in 1940," he said to Capeheart, who it's important to note, is a Black man, "you and I would've said there's a serious danger that America will not be a democracy."